 WHY is this medicine prescribed?

-Odevixibat is used to treat pruritus (itching) in adults and children 3 months of age and older with progressive familial intrahepatic cholestasis (PFIC; a liver disease in which the flow of bile from the liver is blocked).
-Odevixibat is also used to treat itching caused by Alagille syndrome (ALGS: an inherited condition in which bile builds up in the liver and causes liver damage) in adults and children 1 year of age and older.
+Odevixibat is used to treat itching caused by familial intrahepatic cholestasis (PFIC; a liver disease in which the flow of bile from the liver is blocked) or Alagille syndrome (ALCS; an inherited condition in which bile builds up in the liver and causes liver damage).
 Odevixibat is in a class of medications called ileal bile acid transporter (IBAT) inhibitors.
 It works by decreasing the level of bile acids from the small intestine.

 Are there OTHER USES for this medicine?